 He said: 'I feel very proud for making my own money...
-There are plenty boys my age holding guns and I'm very proud of myself for reaching 17 and not doing that or thinking like that.'
+There are plenty boys my age holding guns and I'm very proud of myself for reaching 17 with his Me to We mentor and has been able to learning auto-mechanics and electrical installation work out a new, positive way forward.